These Numbers Show Favorable Signs for WillScot Mobile Mini Holdings Corp. (WSC)

 WillScot Mobile Mini Holdings Corp.
 (WSC) Insider Activity

-The most recent transaction is an insider sale by Olsson Erik, the company’s Director.
-SEC filings show that Olsson Erik sold 208,274 shares of the company’s common stock on Nov 12 at a price of $20.56 per share for a total of $4.28 million.
-Following the sale, the insider now owns 0.88 million shares.
+The most recent transaction is an insider sale by SAGANSKY JEFFREY, the company’s Director.
+SEC filings show that SAGANSKY JEFFREY sold 200,000 shares of the company’s common stock on Nov 12 at a price of $20.41 per share for a total of $4.08 million.
+Following the sale, the insider now owns 1.58 million shares.

-WillScot Mobile Mini Holdings Corp. disclosed in a document filed with the SEC on Nov 12 that SAGANSKY JEFFREY (Director) sold a total of 200,000 shares of the company’s common stock.
-The trade occurred on Nov 12 and was made at $20.41 per share for $4.08 million.
-Following the transaction, the insider now directly holds 1.58 million shares of the WSC stock.
+WillScot Mobile Mini Holdings Corp. disclosed in a document filed with the SEC on Nov 12 that Olsson Erik (Director) sold a total of 208,274 shares of the company’s common stock.
+The trade occurred on Nov 12 and was made at $20.56 per share for $4.28 million.
+Following the transaction, the insider now directly holds 0.88 million shares of the WSC stock.

 Still, SEC filings show that on Nov 11, Olsson Erik (Director) disposed off 100,000 shares at an average price of $20.62 for $2.06 million.
 The insider now directly holds 1,092,456 shares of WillScot Mobile Mini Holdings Corp.
 (WSC).